zelanko/sql-docs.de-de/docs/relational-databases/system-dynamic-management-views/sys-dm-db-log-space-usage-transact-sql.md

 ## <a name="examples"></a>Beispiele

-### <a name="a-determine-the-amount-of-free-log-space-in-tempdb"></a>A. Bestimmen Sie die Menge des freien Protokollspeicherplatzes in tempdb
+### <a name="a-determine-the-amount-of-free-log-space-in-tempdb"></a>A. Bestimmt die Menge des freien Protokollspeicherplatzes in tempdb
-Die folgende Abfrage gibt den insgesamt freien Speicherplatz in Megabyte (MB) in Tempdb verfügbar.
+Die folgende Abfrage gibt den insgesamt freien Speicherplatz in Megabyte (MB), die in Tempdb verfügbar.

 ```sql
 USE tempdb;